Neil Hope: Personal life and health issues

-Hope was the child of alcoholics and was vocal about his own struggles with drinking.
+His parents both struggled with alcoholism, and he was outspoken on his own problems with drinking.
 He discussed his parents' alcoholism in an episode of the documentary series Degrassi Talks.
 Hope also made a documentary called The Darker Side about the children of alcoholic parents, which featured contributions from his co-stars Bill Parrott and Rebecca Haines.
-Hope's father died in 1987 from cirrhosis of the liver.
-In 1994, he was diagnosed with type 1 diabetes and was required to have four insulin injections a day.
-However, his failure to manage his diabetes, along with his continued drinking problems, aggravated his health issues, something which frustrated his family, who recalled that he would often suffer diabetic episodes when he visited them.
-He also experienced bouts of depressions.
+Hope's father died in 1987, from complications caused by diabetes and cirrhosis, consequences of his alcohol abuse; Hope found his body in his home kitchen.